What is Whole Body Cryotherapy (WBC)?

-The bodies response to cold air from WBC is merely due to the perceived threat that the body is freezing; when, in fact, only skin temperature is affected.
+The body’s response to cold air from WBC is merely due to the perceived threat that the body is freezing, when, in fact, only skin temperature is affected.
 WBC stimulates the sympathetic nervous system via alpha-adrenergic receptors (thermoreceptors), causing dramatic peripheral vasoconstriction.
-This induces adaptive changes correlating with effects of analgesia (pain relief), reduction of inflammation, and an increase in blood serum markers for tissue repair.
+This induces adaptive changes correlating with the effects of analgesia (pain relief), reduction of inflammation, and an increase in blood serum markers for tissue repair.

 Is it comfortable?
 What do I wear?